awslabs/amazon-sagemaker-workshop/Built-in-Algorithms/README.md

 ./replicated.sh
 ```

-12. **Second Training Job**:  For our next training job with the `ShardedByS3Key` distribution type, please create a text file named `sharded.sh`.  then run the following command:
+12. **Second Training Job**:  For our next training job with the `ShardedByS3Key` distribution type, please create a text file named `sharded.sh`.  then run the following command in your terminal window:

 ```
 chmod +x sharded.sh